malavolti/ansible-openstack/README.md

     * ```/opt/ansible-openstack/#_environment_#/group_vars/openstack-client.yml-template```

    into proper ```/opt/ansible-openstack/#_environment_#/group_vars/all.yml``` and ```/opt/ansible-openstack/#_environment_#/group_vars/openstack-client.yml``` files.
-   These files will provide to Ansible all variables needed to instance (or remove) virtual machines on Openstack Cloud by its CLI.
+   These files will provide to Ansible all variables needed to instance (or delete) virtual machines on Openstack Cloud by its CLI.

 6. Encrypt the Openstack configuration files with Ansible Vault (Optional: this is needed ONLY when you need Ansible Vault):
    * ```cd /opt/ansible-openstack```